lsst/rubin_sim/docs/satellite-constellations.rst

 .. _satellite-constellations:

 ########################
-Satelilte Constellations
+Satellite Constellations
 ########################

-The ``rubin_sim.satellite_constellations`` module contains tools for creating and propgating satellite mega constellations to evaluate how they could streak Rubin images.
+The ``rubin_sim.satellite_constellations`` module contains tools for creating and propagating satellite mega constellations to evaluate their impact (in terms of streaks) in Rubin images.
 There is also an extension for ``rubin_scheduler`` that will add "satellite dodging" to the scheduler logic, at a cost of overall image depth.